Skip to main content

 Introduction

-PyNumDiff is a Python package that implements various methods for computing numerical derivatives of noisy data, which can be a critical step in developing dynamic models or designing control.
+PyNumDiff is a Python package that implements many methods for computing numerical derivatives and smooth estimates of noisy data, which can be a critical step in developing dynamic models or designing control.
 There are seven different families of methods implemented in this repository:

 1. prefiltering followed by finite difference calculation